Sharany33/spur-chat-agent/README.md

 - Includes FAQ knowledge (shipping, returns, refunds, support hours)
 - Returns friendly fallback messages when LLM is unavailable

+> **Note:** The deployed demo uses a real OpenAI API key.
+If the API quota is exhausted at review time, the application returns a graceful fallback message instead of failing silently.
+> The full end-to-end chat experience works locally (and in production) with any valid OpenAI API key that has active billing enabled.

 ## 🖥️ Frontend
 - **Location**: `frontend/src/App.tsx`
 - **State Management**: Messages, session, input state